 Out-of-pocket maximum.
-An accumulation of copayments, coinsurance and deductibles paid for in-network benefits received during a calendar year.
-Unless otherwise specified, you will not be required to pay more than the applicable out-of-pocket maximum for in-network benefits received during a calendar year.
+An accumulation of copayments, coinsurance and deductibles paid for benefits received during a calendar year.
+Unless otherwise specified, you will not be required to pay more than the applicable per covered person out-of-pocket maximum for benefits received during a calendar year.